 Because of it's proximity to that state, some people believe that the Grand Canyon is in Nevada.
 It isn't.
 The Grand Canyon is Arizona's most famous natural feature, recognized as one of the seven natural wonders of the world and less than four hours drive from Phoenix.
 Millions of people visit it each year.

 The nickname Grand Canyon State is the one you'll see on Arizona license plates.
 It is not included in the state seal, but it is prominently displayed on the Arizona State Quarter.

 The Copper State was a popular nickname for Arizona because of its rich mining history.
 Copper is still very important in Arizona.
 According to the Arizona Mining Association, Arizona produces more than 65% of U.S. copper (2011).
 The Arizona State gemstone is turquoise.

 The Valentine State

-There are certain phrases that we, who live in the Phoenix area, hear all the time.
-If you say these to us, hopefully you'll just get a smile and a nod of the head.
+There are certain phrases that people who live in the Phoenix area hear all the time.
+If you say these to a resident, hopefully, you'll just get a smile and a nod of the head.

 - It's a dry heat.
 Why do people say that?
 It isn't that it isn't true, it's just that residents hear it all the time, even when it is 115°F. Dry or not, that's really hot.